sel4-cap/OBSOLETE-seL4-DevKit-Doc/seL4-doc/src/introduction.md

 ## Audience

 The intended audience for this developer kit is an application developer who:
-- has experience programming within a Linux/macOS environment;
+- has experience programming within a Linux, macOS or Windows environment;
 - is already familiar with seL4's concepts and benefits; and
 - is looking for more practical guidance to get started with seL4.

-Whilst the developer kit documentation aims to cover all the salient points and commands, it assumes a reasonable level of developer knowledge and does not necessarily cover every detail of 'standard' Linux/macOS environments (for example, it covers seL4-related installation, but does not cover, say, installation of macOS Xcode command line tools).
+Whilst the developer kit documentation aims to cover all the salient points and commands, it assumes a reasonable level of developer knowledge and does not necessarily cover every detail of 'standard' Linux/macOS/Windows environments (for example, it covers seL4-related installation, but does not cover, say, installation of Docker).

 ## Development Environments

 Throughout this developer kit activities will be performed across three different environments:

-1. **Host environment**: xxx.

-2. **Build environment**: xxx.
+1. **Host Machine**: The engineer's host machine.
+This can be either macOS, Linux or Windows based.

+2. **Build environment**: The environment within which all binaries for the target environment are built.
+This is a Linux based development environment running within a [Docker](https://www.docker.com) container on the host machine.
+The use of a Docker container to provide all of the tooling required to build seL4 applications for the target platform greatly simplifies the requirements of the host machine.

-3. **Target environment**: The [Avnet MaaXBoard](https://www.avnet.com/wps/portal/us/products/avnet-boards/avnet-board-families/maaxboard/maaxboard/) single board computer.
+3. **Target Platform**: The [Avnet MaaXBoard](https://www.avnet.com/wps/portal/us/products/avnet-boards/avnet-board-families/maaxboard/maaxboard/), a single board computer based around the [NXP i.MX 8M SoC (system on chip)](https://www.nxp.com/products/processors-and-microcontrollers/arm-processors/i-mx-applications-processors/i-mx-8-processors/i-mx-8m-family-armcortex-a53-cortex-m4-audio-voice-video:i.MX8M).
 This is the environment upon which seL4 binaries are executed.
-User interaction with this environment is performed via a serial console from the host environment.
+User interaction with the target platform is performed via a serial console from the host machine.

+The required configuration of the host and target environments are detailed in the [Host Machine Setup](host_machine_setup.md) and [Target Platform Setup](target_platform_setup.md) sections.
+A preconfigured build environment is supplied as part of this developer kit as detailed in the [TBD](tbd) section.